How do you create a powerful connection

 with people you haven’t spoken to for decades?

-Before rolling it out nationwide, we did a local test in an area with a high volume of known returned volunteers – running a highly localised campaign across print, radio and social, to encourage them to get in touch.
-And so far, this has been a huge success, hitting target a full four weeks earlier than planned!
+To prove concept we ran a test in an area with a high volume of known returned volunteers with a highly localised print, radio and social campaign, to encourage them to get in touch.
+Results far exceeded expectation, so we set about planning our pilot reunion event.